Sofia Manner

-Sofia Manner (born 11 September 1997) is a Finnish professional footballer who plays as a goalkeeper for AFC Toronto of the Northern Super League.
+Sofia Manner (born 11 September 1997) is a Finnish professional footballer who plays as a goalkeeper.

 Manner moved to the United States to attend college at Stony Brook University, where she played three seasons for the Stony Brook Seawolves.
 She won the America East Rookie of the Year award as a freshman in 2017, and won the America East Goalkeeper of the Year award in both her next two seasons.
 With Manner, Stony Brook made two NCAA Tournaments and won two America East championships.

 In 2021, she signed with FC Honka of Kansallinen Liiga (National League), the highest league of Finnish football.
 Ahead of the 2024 season, she signed a two-year contract with the Orlando Pride of the National Women's Soccer League (NWSL), making history as the first player in history to transfer from Finland's highest league to the NWSL.

-Youth career
+Early life

 Manner played for HJK Helsinki from 2009 to 2016.
 She also played on Finland's International School Sport Federation (ISF) team for futsal, which finished in second place in the world championships.